apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 ### `array_remove`

-Removes all elements equal to the given value from the array.
+Removes one element from the array equal to the given value.

 ```
 array_remove(array, element)